appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/check-app-store-release-status.md

 :::caution Success Statuses

-For this step to work depending on a condition, a valid status must be given.
-You can give more than one status by putting commas between them.
-Some statuses that can be given are listed below.
-For more information, please see the Apple documentation [**here**](https://developer.apple.com/help/app-store-connect/reference/app-and-submission-statuses/).
+For this step to work based on a condition, a valid status must be provided.
+You can specify multiple statuses by separating them with commas.
+Some example statuses are listed below.
+For more information, please refer to the [**Apple documentation**](https://developer.apple.com/help/app-store-connect/reference/app-and-submission-statuses/).

 Note: A few status are shown below as examples.
 For this step to be successful, if the status of the version on App Store Connect matches one or more of the given statuses, the step will be considered successful.